geudde/attic-chest/pages/13.reference/01.porden/docs.md

 But from die wound no crimson torrent flow'd.

-" Turn, if thou dar'st," cried Henry, " coward Sprite !
+" Turn, if thou dar'st," cried Henry, " coward Sprite!

-" Or dar'st thou but with foes unarm'd the fight ?"
+" Or dar'st thou but with foes unarm'd the fight?"
 550

 Stung with the taunt, Albruno turn'd — his foe